Join the GOOGLE +Rubber Room Community

 Ms. Combier,

 This will confirm our conversation of a few minutes ago.
 I explained to you that I am obliged to protect the privacy concern of the person whose personal address you wrote on your notes.
 I told you that I was trying to reach that person on the telephone but had been unable to do so as yet.
 I told you that I wanted to find out if this person would consent to release of his personal address.
-And I asked for a bit more time to try to get a hold of him before you picked up your original notes, because if he consented, i would not have to redact his address on your original notes.
+And I asked for a bit more time to try to get a hold of him before you picked up your original notes, because if he consented, I would not have to redact his address on your original notes.

-You told me that you were coming to get the notes in 20 minutes, and you said "I should do what I have to do."
+You told me that you would get the notes in 20 minutes, and you said "I should do what I have to do."
 I told you that you were putting me in a position where I have no choice but to redact your notes in order to protect this individual's privacy interests, and you reiterated that I should do what I have to do, but you were coming to get your notes.

 Michael Best